wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/b. Asset definition and operation with assets/lesson.md

         Here we use tokens that we created on the Waves blockchain as an object in a game.

 Therefore, we can make a conclusion that an asset can be either a cryptocurrency or an object within your program.
-If you wish to become an owner of a new cryptocurrency or use an asset as a ready solution for your project, you can [create it](#asset-creation) in the Waves blockchain.
+If you wish to become an owner of a new cryptocurrency or use an asset as a ready solution for your project, [create it](#asset-creation) with a client library.

 In the topic [How the Waves works](), we covered the lesson on smart assets, [What is a smart asset, and how to create it]().
 That lesson was a simple particular demonstration of what a smart asset is and how it could be created.
-The difference between a regular asset and a smart asset is that a smart asset has an additional configuration, defining rules of work of the asset.
+The difference between a regular asset and a smart asset is that the smart asset has an additional configuration, defining the rules of its work.

 ## Operations with assets ##

 This chapter will help to distinguish operations with assets among many possible actions on the Waves blockchain.
 All operations with assets can be groupped by two categories:
 - **<u>Transactions</u>**:
     Out of [various transaction types](https://docs.waves.tech/en/blockchain/transaction-type/), there are approximately six of them that are related to interaction with assets:
     * [Issue transaction]()